hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 #### More Information

-For more information on this feature, read [JEP 488](https://openjdk.org/jeps/488) or the [full feature description](/2024/09/17/java-23-has-arrived/#jep-455-primitive-types-in-patterns-instanceof-and-switch-preview) from a previous article.
+For more information on this feature, read [JEP 488](https://openjdk.org/jeps/488) or the [full feature description](https://hanno.codes/2024/09/17/java-23-has-arrived/#jep-455-primitive-types-in-patterns-instanceof-and-switch-preview) from a previous article.

 ### JEP 489: Vector API (Ninth Incubator)

-TODO
+The Vector API makes it possible to express vector computations that reliably compile at runtime to optimal vector instructions.
+This means that these computations will significantly outperform equivalent scalar computations on the supported CPU architectures (x64 and AArch64).

 #### What's Different From Java 23?

-TODO
+The following changes were made to the Vector API compared to Java 23:

+* A new variation of the `selectFrom` cross-lane operation now accepts two input vectors, which serve as a lookup table;
+* The `selectFrom` and `rearrange` cross-lane operations now wrap indexes rather than check for out-of-bounds indexes, making these operations significantly faster.
+* Transcendental and trigonometric lanewise operations on ARM and RISC-V are now implemented via intrinsics which call out to the [SIMD Library for Evaluating Elementary Functions (SLEEF)](https://sleef.org/).
+* The new value-based class [Float16](https://download.java.net/java/early_access/jdk24/docs/api/jdk.incubator.vector/jdk/incubator/vector/Float16.html) represents 16-bit floating-point numbers in the [IEEE 754 binary16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) format.
+* The arithmetic integral lanewise operations now include saturating unsigned addition and subtraction, saturating signed addition and subtraction, and unsigned maximum and minimum.

 The Vector API will keep incubating until necessary features of Project Valhalla become available as preview features.
 When that happens, the Vector API will be adapted to use them, and it will be promoted from incubation to preview.

 #### More Information

-For more information on this feature, read [JEP 489](https://openjdk.org/jeps/489) or the [full feature description](/2024/09/17/java-23-has-arrived/#jep-469-vector-api-eighth-incubator) from a previous article.
+For more information on this feature, read [JEP 489](https://openjdk.org/jeps/489) or the [full feature description](https://hanno.codes/2024/09/17/java-23-has-arrived/#jep-469-vector-api-eighth-incubator) from a previous article.

 ### JEP 492: Flexible Constructor Bodies (Third Preview)

-TODO
+Flexible constructor bodies allow statements to appear before an explicit constructor invocation, like `super(..)` or `this(..)`.
+The statements cannot reference the instance under construction, but they can initialize its fields.
+Initializing fields before invoking another constructor makes a class more reliable when methods are overridden.

 #### Preview Warning